Celeo/celeo.github.io/source/_posts/Initial-thoughts-on-Svelte.md

 I'm not trying to sound boisterous or authoritative, or make sound like anyone _remotely_ important in the webdev world, but just an honest statement - if it's not ready, then that's **fine** - I'll come back later.
 But with Svelte's 3.0 release just days ago, I'm really confused _why_ these (again, super common) tools don't work.
 Does the Svelte community not like them?
 Do they not need them (like in Elm)? _I_ like them, though, and _I_ need (kinda) them, so maybe Svelte just isn't for me (or at least, not yet?).

 Regardless, Svelte has some really neat concepts, and I wish the absolute best for the project.

+## 1/22/21 edit

+The testing functionality for Svelte components is ... lacking.
+This is a big problem for me as I _like_ writing tests, and I expect it to be a huge problem if Svelte wants to break out of "hobby" and into "professional".